 Cougar Point offers an exciting course with stunning views of the marshes along the Kiawah River.
 This course, designed by legendary golfer Gary Player, challenges each golfers’ ability to shape the ball.

-Osprey Point is known as one of the courses that first put Tom Fazio on the map as one of the greatest course architects around.
+Osprey Point is one of the first courses that put Tom Fazio on the map as one of the greatest course architects around.
 This artfully designed course effortlessly blends into the Charleston landscape and incorporates natural water elements to challenge and delight both novice and seasoned players.

 Turtle Point has seen its share of action over the years.
 This course, designed by Jack Nicklaus, hosted the 1990 PGA Cup Matches while the Ocean Course was under construction.
 You’ll need to focus intently on accuracy and precision to conquer this course.

-You don’t have to travel far from Kiawah Island to encounter even more inspired courses.
+You don’t have to travel far from Kiawah Island to encounter even more inspiring courses.
 Tee up at Kiawah’s neighbor, Seabrook Island Club, to find perfectly manicured greens and impressive designs.

-It’s often a goal among avid golfers to play as many Robert Trent Jones-crafted courses as possible, as he had a hand in designing over 500 during his career.
+It’s often a goal among avid golfers to play as many Robert Trent Jones-crafted courses as possible, as he designed over 500 during his career.
 Jones left his legacy in Charleston with Crooked Oaks.
 You’ll never forget the thrill of strategically bending your ball around “crooked oaks” and marshy intrusions on this course, all while soaking up the Charleston sun.

 The Links Course at the Wild Dunes Resort is a local favorite.
 This Isle of Palms course, another design by Tom Fazio, consists of long, wide-open fairways that harness the wind and create a challenge.
 It captures the characteristics of a traditional links course while boasting some spectacular features.
 As you approach “the 19th hole,” a sweeping view of the Atlantic Ocean will greet youーan excellent reward for anyone.